 - Inflammation of the sesmoid bones and the soft tissue of the theses attachments

 - Pastern joint inflammation and/or osteoarthritis

 - Inflammation of the coffin bone of the front feet

-he most common signs of problems in cutting horses are not staying with the cow ("not holding the ground"), and hopping out of a stop, or "stutter stop".
+The most common signs of problems in cutting horses are not staying with the cow (“not holding the ground”), and hopping out of a stop, or “stutter stop”.
 The most common signs in the reining horse is pulling up short in a sliding stop, walking out of a spin, not taking the correct lead, or swapping leads, and breaking out of or not following the pattern.
-N

-o matter your discipline, a finished horse is highly sought after, and not easily replaced.
+No matter your discipline, a finished horse is highly sought after, and not easily replaced.
 You have put much time and money into training your horse for the sport that you participate in.
-When you start seeing problems with your horse, seeking good veterinary care can prolong your horse's athletic career and increase performance levels.
+When you start seeing problems with your horse, seeking good veterinary care can prolong your horse’s athletic career and increase performance levels.